ionos-enterprise/ionos-enterprise-sdk-go/README.md

 ## Client Configuration

 Clients can be created using either username / password or a bearer token for client authentification.
-A bearer token can be optained from the auth api, e.g. by using a curl request
+A bearer token can be obtained from the auth api, e.g. by using a curl request

 ```bash
 curl --user '<username:password>' https://api.profitbricks.com/auth/v1/tokens/generate